HarveyBates/Open-JIP/README.md

 ##### Changing the devices senstivity

-This can be done simpily if using a Teensy 3.6 as this device comes with two analog refernce values (3.3V and 1.1V).
-To change the analog reference values simily change this line:
+This can be done simpily if using a Teensy 3.6 as this device comes with two analog reference values (3.3V and 1.1V).
+To change the analog reference values change this line in the ```void setup()``` command:

 ```c++
 analogReference(DEFAULT); // For 3.3V reference voltage
 analogReference(INTERNAL1V1); // For 1.1V reference voltage
 ```

-Changing these values means that your analog readings will be constricted to either 3.3V or 1.1V.
-The number of bits for these reading can be changed via this command:
+Changing these values means that your analog readings will be set to to either 3.3V or 1.1V.

+*Note* - If you wish to change the analog reference value dynamically you will need to combine both the set ```analogReference``` command and a single ```analogRead``` command to initialse the desired reference voltage.

+The number of bits for these readings can be changed via this command:

 ```c++
 analogResolution(12); // 12 bit-resolution
 ```

-*Note* - **Increasing** the resolution **decreases** the sampling time so if you want to get alot of measurements around Fo I reccomend you use a 12 bit-resolution.
+*Note* - **Increasing** the resolution **decreases** the sampling rate so if you want to get alot of measurements around Fo I reccomend you use a 12 bit-resolution.

 If you use have a 12 bit-resolution with a reference voltage of 1.1V the finest sensivitiy of the device is 0.00027 V per-division (1.1V / 2^12).

 ### Hardware

 While software adjustments are suitable for small changes in a number of factors, other adjustments need to made to the hardware to dial in the performance of Open-JIP.
-This includes changing the brightness of the actinic LED and large changes to the senstivitiy of the detection circutry.
+This includes changing the brightness of the actinic LED and large changes to the senstivitiy of the detection circuitry.

 #### Changing the actinic LED brightness